Copy Data Using Rsync And SCP Command On Linux 7

 The above command will work if you have allowed ssh on 22 port.
 If ssh port changed to some other ports.
 So you need to run the below command.

-Rsync on local server, just simply run the below command
+Rsync on a local server, just simply run the below command

 rsync -avzfh folder_location folder_destination